m-lima/rucline/README.md

 > See [`Action`][`actions`] for the full default behavior specification

 The default behavior can be customized by overriding user [`events`] with [`actions`].
-Which in turn can be serialized, stored, and loaded at run-time.
+Which in turn can be serialized, stored, and loaded at run-time with the `serialize` feature flag.

 #### Overriding key bindings